 The DSF helps raise money to support meetups, pay for various bits of infrastructure like servers, and pays the Django Fellows to work on Django itself.

-I used to work at a company named Sunflower Broadband, located in Lawrence, KS and owned by the company that originally created Django the Lawrence Journal-World.
+I used to work at a company named Sunflower Broadband, located in Lawrence, KS and owned by the company that originally created the Django web framework the Lawrence Journal-World.
 People sometimes wonder why I never migrated to a coast or one of the larger tech hub cities, but in many ways Lawrence WAS one of those cities.

 While there we built one of the early CMTS (Cable Modem Termination System) provisioning systems.
 Entirely with Perl, a customized DHCP server, and other bits of Open Source.
 It provided much better reliablity and features than any of the very few commercial options on offer at the time.